 Finally, Tom from Shoreseeker introduced us to his Ocean Rowing boat expedition company.
 If you don’t fancy crossing the Atlantic in a rowing boat then how about a UK or Mediterranean mini adventure with Shoreseeker instead?
 Find out more.

 I took the opportunity to travel to the Expo with some ladies that I met through the Tough Girl Challenges group.
 It was great to get to know them and hear all about their own activities and adventures.
 During the day I met Vicky from Challenge Wales and Jo from Healthy Happy 50.
 The Expo was another cracking day packed with stories of adventure from such an inspirational range of speakers.

 Ocean rowing anyone?

-To keep the excitement going, we had signed up for a taster session in the Shoreseeker boat the next morning.
-Skipper Simon taught us the basics of rowing and we cruised through Bristol (without hitting anything) and got to check out the cramped facilities on board.
+To keep the excitement going, we signed up for a taster session in the Shoreseeker boat the next morning.
+Skipper Simon taught us the basics of rowing and we cruised through Bristol docks.
 It’s incredible to think that people row these boats across the Atlantic – sometimes solo!
 This was such a fantastic way to finish off an excellent Expo event.

 Find out more about the next Women’s Adventure Expo by visiting their website.